-Group 5: Your bank details will be stored for 7 years in line with university financial policy.
+Group 1 and 7: Your bank details will be stored for 7 years in line with university financial policy.

 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.
-Further information about your rights with respect to your personal data is available at: https://compliance.web.ox.ac.uk/individual-rights would make your participation inadvisable.
+Further information about your rights with respect to your personal data is available at: https://compliance.web.ox.ac.uk/individual-rights involved in the study, and to check there are no medical reasons that they are aware of that would make your participation inadvisable.
 Your GP may be asked to share information about your medical history and give access to any other medical records as required.
 The researchers will not enrol you in the trial if your GP has relevant concerns about your eligibility or safety.
 We will write to your GP to let them know about your enrolment and study completion status, so they can update your medical records accordingly.